echothrust/echofish/README.md

-You can find configuration samples, installation recipes and other usefull information on the docs folder.
+You can find configuration samples, installation recipes and other usefull information in the contrib folder.

 # Credits
   * P.Athaks